-I watched as he and his pastry supervisor addressed questions of leavening, spacing on the pan, flour on the board, rolling vs. spooning, bake time, cold dough vs. dough at room temperature, and size.
+I watched as he and his pastry supervisor addressed questions of leavening, spacing on the pan, flour on the board, rolling vs. spooning, bake time, cold dough vs. room temperature dough, and size.
 Jim won’t settle for a partway result.
 He liked (but didn’t love) the cookies.
 So he asked an employee to refrigerate the remainder of the dough for later testing and he moved on to sandwiches.
 (Rollover above photo for a slideshow of Jim's cookie-making process.)

 Most of us do not have the time or wherewithal to chase recipe perfection.
 It’s tough enough to get dinner on the table.
 We may adapt to failings over time by using less salt or reducing a bake time by five minutes, but we strive to improve — not to perfect.